 Patient records could contain lots of very sensitive information that you would expect a healthcare provider to protect.
-In fact, they have a legal duty to do so under GDPR and the Data Protection Act 2018.
+In fact, they have a legal duty to do so under the UK GDPR and the Data Protection Act 2018.
 Personal data, as defined by the ICO, is information that could identify a person, either when used alone or combined with other information.
 It could include:

 - Personal information such as your name, contact information, address, email address or location details